hasithaa/ballerina-flow/docs/introduction.md

 -   **Workflow Engine**: A software component that executes and manages workflows based on their defined models.
 It handles the execution of nodes, transitions between them, and the overall state of the workflow.
 -   **Memory**: The **persistence store** used to save a workflow's state.
 This could be an in-memory store, an RDBMS, a cloud database, or a SaaS platform.

+## Design Rationale

+### Why Workflows Are Separate from Integration Services

+A key design goal is to allow workflow integrations to co-exist with normal integration services and remain independent of specific protocols or event sources within the Ballerina ecosystem.
+This design deliberately keeps workflows separate from regular Ballerina integration services (like HTTP services) for several fundamental reasons:

+**Protocol-Specific Semantics Conflict**: Regular integration services have their own inherent semantics that conflict with workflow requirements.
+For example:
+- In HTTP resource functions, a `return` statement implies sending a response back to the client
+- Receiving interrupting events from other protocols (like message queues) while inside an HTTP resource function would create overly complicated design patterns
+- Each protocol has its own lifecycle and error handling semantics that don't align with workflow state management

+**Interruptibility Requirements**: Workflows need the ability to pause execution and wait for external events, which requires:
+- Channels or queue-like mechanisms for event delivery
+- These mechanisms inherently cause Ballerina workers to suspend
+- Modeling this properly would require new language features and an interruptible execution runtime (potentially built on Java Loom)

+**Leveraging Existing Language Features**: Instead of introducing new language constructs, this design:
+- Uses existing Ballerina values and functions as the foundation
+- Implements workflow features as a platform capability on top of the existing Java runtime
+- Maintains compatibility with the current Ballerina ecosystem
+- Allows workflows to integrate seamlessly with existing integration services without modifying their semantics

+**Visual Modeling as a Core Requirement**: Workflows must support visual modeling alongside the three key technical features (persistence, interruptibility, and correlation).
+This requires:
+- A declarative structure that can be easily visualized
+- Clear separation between the visual model and the implementation logic
+- The ability to generate tooling and designers from the same model definition

+By keeping workflows as separate constructs that are interpreted by a dedicated engine, we achieve all key features while maintaining clean integration with existing Ballerina services and avoiding the need for new language features.

 ## Modeling a Workflow in Ballerina

 One of the key problems to solve is how to define a workflow model in Ballerina.
 There are a few options: